sertansenturk/cookiecutter-ds-docker/{{ cookiecutter.repo_slug }}/docs/05_test.rst

 Python
 =========================================

-Build, code style, linting checks and unittests of the Python package are automated using ``tox`` in a docker environment.
+Build, code style, linting checks, and unittests of the Python package are automated using ``tox`` in a docker environment.
 You can run these tests by:

 .. code:: bash

    make tox

-This command builds a *docker* image called ``{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}/python-dev``, and starts a container from the image, which -in turn- runs the Python tests.
+This command builds a *docker* image called ``{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}/python-dev``.
+It then starts a container from the image and runs the Python tests.

 Docker Stack
 =========================================